Skip to main content

 • How does leverage affect the returns that are observed for the strategy portfolio, stocks, and bonds?

-• Do other Fed tightening/loosening cycles exhibit the same behavior for returns?
+• Do other Fed tightening/easing cycles exhibit the same behavior for returns?

 References #